santhi550/Sweety/README.md

 So that any number of users can be registered and set up their time tables and most viewed website urls.

 # Extra Features
-There will be extra features.
+There will be two extra features.
 Like read mode and write mode. you have to say 'go to read mode', it will take you to the read mode.